angeldsLee/rails/_package_control.md

 shift-ctrl-p to open command window, input install... and find the command to install package

 ### try to build markdown file in sublime3

-well,well,well, is this ok now??
+well,well,well, is this ok now???